Why is Gambling an Issue?

 Gambling is addictive!

 Very true.
 Every year people contact services such as gamblers anonymous and Beacon Counselling Trust to seek support for problematic gambling.
 Many of these people have developed a pathological problem.
-In other words they have become compulsive obsessed with their gambling becoming more persistent or habitual and causing many other problems in their life such as relationship difficulties and extreme debt problems.
-Gambling addiction also causes problems with parents, difficulty with studies in school or college, holding down a job, lying stealing, feeling depressed and irritable when trying to stop or chase money lost on bets...
+In other words they have become obsessed with their gambling becoming more persistent or habitual and causing many other problems in their life such as relationship difficulties and extreme debt problems.
+Gambling addiction also causes problems with family, difficulty with studies, holding down a job, lying, stealing, feeling depressed and irritable when trying to stop or chase money lost on bets.

 GAMBLING MYTHS